(MUSIC) RETURN TO HOME PAGE

-The group’s live performances were of variable quality, especially after Smith’s health problems intensified.
-By then he was making increasingly erratic decisions which he often came to regret once he snapped out of it.
+The group’s live performances were of variable quality, especially after Smith’s health problems worsened.
+By then he was making increasingly erratic decisions which he’d come to regret once he snapped out of it.
 But The Fall’s studio albums could be inspired.

 To paraphrase John Peel , they really were quite magnificent, you know.